 Cisco Catalyst 2960-S Series Switch

-Catalyst 3560 Switches
+Cisco Catalyst 3560 Switches

-The Catalyst 3560 family is a selection of non-modular switches that includes IEEE 802.3af and Cisco PoE functionality in Fast Ethernet and Gigabit configurations.
-The Cisco Catalyst 3560 is a proven Layer 2 switch for small enterprise network access or branch-offices, offering both Gigabit and Power over Ethernet configurations for high efficiency while facilitating the installation of vital applications including Voice over IP, Wi-Fi, video monitoring, and building management systems.
-Customers can activate comprehensive smart features such as quality of service (QoS), rate management, access control lists, multicast management, and high-performance IP routing while maintaining the simplicity of traditional LAN switching.
+Ciscoís Catalyst 3560 Series is a line of fixed-configuration switches that includes IEEE 802.3af and PoE functionality in 10/100 and Gigabit Ethernet implementations.
+The Catalyst 3560 Series switch is an ideal Layer 2 switch for small enterprise network connectivity or local-offices, combining both 10/100/1000 and Power over Ethernet configurations for high efficiency while facilitating the installation of vital technology including Voice over IP, wireless access, video monitoring, and remote video kiosks.
+IT managers can deploy network-wide intelligent features such as QoS, rate management, access control lists (ACLs), multicast administration, and high-performance IP routing with the simplicity of traditional network switching.

-Cisco Catalyst 3750 Family Switches
+Catalyst 3750 Family Switches

 For mid-size businesses and enterprise branch offices, the Cisco Catalyst 3750 Series simplifies integration of unified applications and accommodates changing competitive needs by providing configuration flexibility, ability to manage converged network traffic, and management-free configuration of intelligent network functions.
 Also, Cisco's Catalyst 3750 Series is engineered for high-density 1000 Ethernet deployments and incorporates a wide range of switches that address the access, distribution, and backbone-interface requirements of small or midsized systems.